otigon/automated-jb2a-animations/README.md

-# NOTICE: Automated Animations is no longer becing actively worked on, and should be considered to be in Maintenance Mode only.
-I will still merge in PR's as they come in, but will only actively fix critical bugs for the module.
-If anyone wishes to take over development of this Foundry Module, please get with me here or on Discord at username Otigon (Otigon#2010).
+# NOTICE: Automated Animations is now being maintained by Ripper, check out the new repo at https://github.com/theripper93/autoanimations

 MIT License provided: